-A major reason for making treaties with the American Indians, was to fulfill the debts of the Indians and satisfy the claims of the traders.
+A major reason for making treaties with the Dakota of Minnesota, was to fulfill the debts of the Dakota and satisfy the claims of the traders.
 By the time of the treaties of Traverse des Sioux and Mendota in 1851, this had become a common and expected practice.
-The Sioux Treaty of 1837, allowed $90,000 for the payment of debts while the Treaty of Traverse des Sioux allowed $210,000 for debt repayment.
+The Sioux Treaty of 1837, allowed $90,000 for the payment of debts while the Treaty of Traverse des Sioux allowed $275,000 for debt repayment.
 For this reason, traders swarmed whenever an Indian treaty was appointed.
-While writing to Governor Ramsey in March, 1851, the trader Henry Sibley stated, “I do not know of a single man who is not anxious that the Government shall succeed in making these treaties . . . in which the traders . . . are particularly interested.”
+While writing to Governor Alexander Ramsey in March, 1851, the trader Henry Sibley stated, “I do not know of a single man who is not anxious that the Government shall succeed in making these treaties . . . in which the traders . . . are particularly interested.”

-The investment traders had in the making of an Indian treaty was indeed large, and was due to the system itself.
+The large investments the traders had in the making of an Indian treaty was due to the treaty system itself.
 By the 1840’s, the fur trade was quickly declining because of the scarcity of game and fur animals.
-Generally, Indians paid off their debt with payment in furs and skins at the end of the hunting season.
+Generally, native peoples paid off their debt with payment in furs and skins at the end of the hunting season.
 But as furs became more scarce, individual debts began to accumulate.
 Eventually, individual debts turned into tribal obligations.
 Traders were then able to convince tribes to make treaties in order that such debts could be paid directly out of moneys coming from the United States.
-The effect on the Indians was to encourage the more reckless and dissolute in extravagant expenditures.
+The effect on the native peoples was to encourage reckless and extravagant expenditures.

-Whether or not the traders’ claims were sincere and their means of obtaining payment honest, is debatable.
-But it is clear that the traders depended heavily on Indian treaties for the payment of debts and for their own well-being.
+Unfortunately, traders’ claims were often inflated and their means of obtaining payment was deceitful.
+But, not all traders were dishonest and many of them depended heavily on Indian treaties for the payment of debts and often for their own subsistence.

 Excerpt from Ceding Contempt